 Yes, it’s a Holly Loves… summer dress which would usually put me off (star collabs never make me want to buy something.
 Quite the opposite, to be honest.)
 However, this dress looks beautiful for a summer’s day out or a nice lunch on a verandah.

 This is another one that will work well for layering, giving you lots of options for holidays.
 I love the simplicity of the print, which makes it feel fresh and light, and sleeves are always good when you’re having a bingo-wing day.

-I’ve talked about Cucumber Clothing before and my love for their outfits.
-They’re stylish, timeless and – hold onto your hats – perfect for menopausal women because the fabric wicks moisture, so it keeps you cool when a hot flush hits.
+I’ve talked about Cucumber Clothing before and their outfits.
+They’re stylish, timeless and – hold on to your hats – perfect for menopausal women because the fabric wicks moisture, so it keeps you cool when a hot flush hits.

 I’m not sure what I love most – the ruffles or the colour.
 They’re both so casually chic.
 This is the dress that if I saw someone else wearing it, I’d instantly think: “Why do I look like I’ve tried so hard and she’s just popped on that dress and bam?”
 It’s a dress to make others jealous!

-Soft, elegant, sexy – it’ll take you from the beach to bed.
-Or should that be the other way round…? :-)
+Soft, elegant, sexy – summer dresses to take you from the beach to bed.
+Or should that be the other way round…? 🙂

 Another for the woman who doesn’t have to try too hard.
 I’d dress this up with bracelets and a big, chunky statement necklace.
 Love it.

 What’s your favourite?
 What are you wearing to get through the summer?
 I’d love to know.
 Please leave me a comment below.